Azure/Mission-Critical-Online/src/infra/README.md

 - japaneast
 - koreacentral

->Note: Depending on which regions you select, you might need to first request quota with Azure Support for some of the services (mostly for AKS VMs and Cosmos DB).
+> Note: Depending on which regions you select, you might need to first request quota with Azure Support for some of the services (mostly for AKS VMs and Cosmos DB).

 It's worth calling out that where an Azure service is not available, an equivalent service may be deployed in its place.
 Availability Zones are the main limiting factor as far as the reference implementation of AZ is concerned.

 As regional availability of services used in reference implementation and AZs ramp-up, we foresee this list changing and support for additional Azure regions improving where reference implementation can be deployed.

-> Note: If the target  availability SLA for your application workload can be achieved without AZs and/or your workload is not bound compliance related to data sovereignty, an alternate region where all services/AZs are available can be considered.
+> Note: If the target availability SLA for your application workload can be achieved without AZs and/or your workload is not bound with compliance related to data sovereignty, an alternate region where all services/AZs are available can be considered.

 ### Global resources